dalibo/pitrery/install.md

 decompression program is then configured using `ARCHIVE_UNCOMPRESS_BIN`, this command must accept a compressed file as its first argument.

-For example, the fastest compression is achived with `pigz`, a multithreaded implementation of gzip:
+For example, the fastest compression is archived with `pigz`, a multithreaded implementation of gzip:

     ARCHIVE_COMPRESS_BIN="pigz"